nbrylevv/username-generator/README.md

 - [ ] Generate more meaningful nicknames
 - [ ] Add more greetings sentences
 - [x] Responsive design
+- [ ] Add possibility to add/remove inputs from form
 - [ ] (?)
 NodeJS with Express or any App-like
 - [ ] (?) sass/scss
 - [ ] (?)
 TS-version